Blake-goofy/ScalePlus/README.md

 ### Settings Not Appearing
 - Ensure you're on a Scale application page
-- Click "Configure workstation" button in the navigation
+- Click "ScalePlus Settings" button in the navigation
 - Refresh the page if needed

 ### Features Not Working